Sajjad-Ahmad-phy/IBM-AI-Engineering/README.md

 # IBM-AI-Engineering
-I have registered myself for this professional Certificate on #Coursera have six courses in total.
+I am pursuing this professional Certificate on #Coursera which has six courses in total.
 I have completed some of the courses and still my journey is continued.

 # Certificate Objectives:
 1. Describe machine learning, deep learning, neural networks, and ML algorithms like classification, regression, clustering, and dimensional reduction